In this article

 What good data hygiene looks like in practice

 Treat data as perishable.
 Contacts older than six months should be flagged for re-verification before entering a sequence, not after a bounce.
-This is a process decision as much as a technology one.

 Separate coverage from accuracy when evaluating data providers.
 A tool with 90% coverage but 70% accuracy delivers fewer usable contacts than one with 75% coverage and 95% accuracy.
-Run the math on your own ICP before committing to a vendor.

 Monitor deliverability as a leading indicator.
 Google's 0.10% spam complaint target is your operational ceiling.
 Teams that watch this metric per list and per list age can catch decay before it damages their domain.